LENT WEEK 3

 - turning off distractions

-Take the time to make something with your hands this week.
-It could be baking, wood work, planting something, sewing, painting…etc Don’t think too much about what it is but rather meditate on the process and how it reorders and disciplines your senses to see God reflected in the act of making.
+2. Take the time to make something with your hands this week.
+It could be baking, wood work, planting something, sewing, painting…etc Don’t think too much about what it is but rather meditate on the process and how it reorders and disciplines your senses to see how God speaks and grows your faith through creative work

 https://nataliesalminen.com